As more Filipinos flock to cities to be closer to work, school or find opportunities, demand for decent and affordable dwelling places has also grown.

 Risk of damage or accident

 Some tenants have families with members who may damage the property or cause accidents at home.
 From scribble marks on the wall to risk of fire from unattended candlelight or misuse of a cooking appliance.
-Without proper guidance and safety measures such as smoke detectors, barriers for children, accidents could happen at any time.
+Without proper guidance and safety measures such as smoke detectors, and barriers for children, accidents could happen at any time.
 Lack of care and general neglect not only causes damage but also put lives at risk.

 A boarding house business is one that can generate profits with sustained occupancy and proper maintenance.
 But this is also a product of serious attention to detail, market research and forecast, and of course leveraging that great location.
 While every property can adopt this business, some are more likely to succeed due to location, and a steady pool of tenants.